akhsiM/learning-python-async-techniques/README.md

 - Thread local storage doesn't work for asyncio concurrency because `asyncio` doesn't actually use multiple threads.
 It a single thread. *(Thread local storage refers to a concept similar to "global variable", where each thread has its own local value for that global data.
 It's kinda like in `flask` and `django` where we just have access to the `request` object throughout our whole view.)*
 -  Testing concurrent code can be very tricky.

-Overalls, these additional libraries provide a unified layer on top of the complex mix of different async paradigms.
+Overalls, these additional libraries provide a unified layer on top of the complex mix of different async paradigms, frameworks and libraries.
 They bring a cleaner programming API interface for certain things that they are designed to do, such as coordination, parent-child task.

 ## `unsync`